codefori/vscode-ibmi-walkthroughs/content/code-ibmi-tips/searchSourceMembers.md

 ## Searching source members

-Right click on a source file in the Member Browser and select 'Search Source File'.
+Right click on a source file in the Object Browser and select 'Search Source File'.
 It will prompt for a search string.

 ![](./searchSourceMembers.png)